Heisenberg-smooth operators from the phase space perspective: Heisenberg-analytic operators

 Based on the previous lemma, we arrive at the following result concerning Heisenberg-analytic operators: \begin{theorem} Let $A = \operatorname{op}^w(f)$.
 Then, $A$ is Heisenberg-analytic if and only if $f$ is uniformly analytic. \end{theorem} \begin{proof} We only prove that $A$ is Heisenberg-analytic whenever $f$ is uniformly analytic, the other implication is obtained by the same argument with the reverse Calder\'{o}n-Vaillancourt estimate.
 Let $C, R > 0$ such that

 Without loss of generality, we may assume that $R < 1$.
 Then, we obtain from Calder\'{o}n-Vaillancourt:

 By Lemma \ref{lem:real_analytic}, we obtain that $z \mapsto \alpha_z(A)$ is real-analytic in a neighborhood of zero. \end{proof} \begin{example} Let $f(x, y) = \cos(x) \sin(y)$.
 Then, $f \in C_b^\infty(\mathbb R^2)$.
 By Cordes' theorem, $\operatorname{op}^w(f)$ is Heisenberg-smooth.
-Since $\| \partial^\alpha f\|_\infty = 1 \leq \frac{\alpha!}{1^{|\alpha|}}$, the operator is even Heisenberg-analytic. \end{example} To add another observation, we want to mention the following: \begin{proposition} The set of uniformly analytic functions is a spectrally invariant subalgebra of $C_b^\infty(\Xi)$.
-The set of Heisenberg analytic operators is a spectrally invariant subalgebra of $C_b^\infty(\mathcal H)$. \end{proposition} \begin{proof} We only sketch the proof for the operators, the statement for functions can be dealt with analogously.
+Since $\| \partial^\alpha f\|_\infty = 1 \leq \frac{\alpha!}{1^{|\alpha|}}$, the operator is even Heisenberg-analytic. \end{example} To add another observation, we want to mention the following: \begin{proposition} The set of uniformly analytic functions is a spectrally invariant dense subalgebra of $C_b^\infty(\Xi)$.
+The set of Heisenberg analytic operators is a spectrally invariant dense subalgebra of $C_b^\infty(\mathcal H)$. \end{proposition} \begin{proof} We only sketch the proof for the operators, the statement for functions can be dealt with analogously.
+We first deal with the spectral invariance.
 In principle, these are just standard arguments concerning analytic functions.
 Since we have some extra structure here (the inverse needs to be of the form $\alpha_z(A^{-1})$) and our analytic functions at hand take values in a noncommutative $C^\ast$-algebra, we go through these arguments for clarity.

 Assume that $A$ is Heisenberg analytic and invertible.
 Without loss of generality, we may assume that $\| A\| \leq \frac 12$.
 To fix the notation for the coefficients, we write

 It is clear that the 0-th coefficient $a_0$ in this expansion is again $A$ such that this coefficient is invertible.
 We now use the classical formula for the inverse of formal power series: Letting $b_0 = a_0^{-1}$ and